Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 **Reason to install:**

-- ReMoods Theme: This is a must!
+- ReMoods Theme: This is a must!🤔
 - Rich Markdown: ReMoods need to run with this plugin, otherwise, it would cause styles missing from ReMoods.
-- Quick HTML Tags: It provides you with a quick and easy way to create the custom elements of ReMoods. (optional)
+- Quick HTML Tags: It provides you with a quick and easy way to create the useful custom elements which ReMoods provides you. (optional)

 **Let's go:**

+1. Open Joplin.
-1. Navigate to `Tools` > `Options` > `Plugins`.
+2. Navigate to `Tools` > `Options` > `Plugins`.
-2. Search the word `remoods`.
+3. Search the word `remoods`.
-3. Click `Install` ReMoods Theme plugin.
+4. Click `Install` ReMoods Theme plugin.
-4. Search the word `rich`.
+5. Search the word `rich`.
-5. Click `Install` Rich Markdown plugin.
+6. Click `Install` Rich Markdown plugin.
-6. Search the word `html`.
+7. Search the word `html`.
-7. Click `Install` Quick HTML Tags plugin.
+8. Click `Install` Quick HTML Tags plugin.
-8. Quit and restart Joplin.
+9. Quit and restart Joplin.
-9. Open Joplin again.
+10. Open Joplin again.
-10. Navigate to `Tools` > `Options` > `Rich Markdown`.
+11. Navigate to `Tools` > `Options` > `Rich Markdown`.
-11. Enable the `Add additional CSS classes for enhanced customization`.
+12. Enable the `Add additional CSS classes for enhanced customization`.
-12. Click `Apply`.
+13. Click `Apply`.
-13. Navigate to `Tools` > `Options` > `Quick HTML Tags`
+14. Navigate to `Options` > `Quick HTML Tags`
-14. Go to `HTML predefined tags`
+15. Go to `HTML predefined tags`
-15. Copy this line of text:  `span;kp;ctb;km;ag;note;tip;explain;question;comment;keyword;important;`
+16. Copy this line of text:  `span;kp;ctb;km;ag;note;tip;explain;question;comment;keyword;important;`
-16. Paste it to the input bar.
+17. Paste it to the input bar.
-17. Click `Apply`.(Don't quit, keep going to next step.)
+18. Click `Apply`.(Don't quit, keep going to next step.☕)

-After this, you can use the Quick HTML Tags plugin like the below:
+👨🏼‍💻:Here show you how the Quick HTML Tags plugin works but you don't have to do it for now:

 1. Whenever you want to use an HTML tag just press  `ctrl + h`.
 2. Then, press the `Down` key on your keyboard to find the right tag.
 3. Press the `Enter` key.
-It's done!
+It's done!😉

-Please mention that the `<ag>` is not a complete custom element name.
-You should add a number to it manually, such as `<ag4>`, `<ag8>`, etc. The ReMoods' custom element "Art Gallery" lets you create 2 to 12 columns for wrapping the attached images, so each time you create an `ag` tag, just don't forget to add a number to it.
+Ok, keep going next! 🏃🏼🏃🏼‍♀️🏃🏼‍♂️

 [:arrow_up:Back](#table-of-contents)